The Pacific War Online Encyclopedia

 Kuomintang, who later tried and

-executed him.
 The loss of Tsinan allowed 10 Division to link up with Navy

 forces at Tsingtao and advance